 When it comes to smoothie making, I’m nuts for nut milk!
 And while I usually buy it by the carton in the refrigerated section of the grocery store, it is possible (and easy) to make it yourself.

 One of the reasons to make your own is because of the BPA often present in canned coconut milk.
-And some of the cartoned varieties of both of these milks contain a number of preservatives and sweeteners.
+And some of the cartoned varieties of both of these kinds of milk contain a number of preservatives and sweeteners.
 (With almond milk, it’s very difficult to source brands that have nothing but “almonds” listed on their ingredient labels.)

-Making nut milks will be much easier if you have a nut milk bag (you can find these easily online) and a high power blender from a good quality brand like Blendtec.
+Making nut milk will be much easier if you have a nut milk bag (you can find these easily online) and a high-power blender from a good quality brand like Blendtec.
 If you blow out the motor in your blender from trying this, please don’t send me hate mail!
 LOL

 To make coconut milk